hashbang/book/2-Security/1-intro.md

 extend into all aspects of technology.
 Security is a complicated problem to solve, however, and sometimes a language might not have a solution to a particular problem yet.

+At the end of this chapter, we will be putting these skills to the ultimate
+test: building a package manager.
+It will need to be secure in all aspects, to where nothing short of forcing the author can cause a bad package to be published.